aul12/TemplateCpu/README.md

 ### Instructions
 Below are all supported instructions, for most instructions there is also an Immediate version, denoted by an "I" at the end (so Add-Immediate is `AddI`), which takes a constant literal instead of a register as (last) argument.
-The full declaration of all instruction with a more detailed explanation can be found in `instruction_def.hpp`.
+The full declaration of all Instruction with a more detailed explanation can be found in `instruction_def.hpp`.

 | Name        | Description                          | Arguments        | C++-Equivalent            |